demisto/content/Packs/Trellix_ePO/README.md

 - Timestamp parsing.
 - XML format field extraction.
 - Log normalization - XDM mapping for key event types.

+* This pack only support syslog log forwarding, if you are using db connection to fetch ePO log - please check the "ePO" content pack on the marketplace.

 ### Supported Event Types:
-- Main Mcafee/Trellix products event types - Threat Prevention, Virus Scan, DLP, ATP, Endpoint Security.
+- Key Mcafee/Trellix products event types - Threat Prevention, Virus Scan, DLP, ATP, Endpoint Security.
+- Solidifier logs are currently not support due to them having a different log format.

 ### Supported Timestamp Formats:
-Timestamp is extracted from the DetectedUTC field with the following format - yyyy-mm-ddTHH:MM:SS
+Timestamp is extracted from the GMTTime field with the following format - yyyy-mm-ddTHH:MM:SS
 ***

 ## Data Collection